2022

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Bulgaria has comparative advantage over Serbia.
-Similarly, the more yellow a dot/product is, the more Serbia has comparative advantage over Bulgaria.
+This visualization shows the product space at the HS4 level with the flags of Bulgaria and Serbia.
+This means that a dot/product with the flag of Bulgaria indicates it has a comparative advantage over Serbia.
+Similarly, a dot/product with the flag of Serbia indicates it has a comparative advantage over Bulgaria.

 Product Space of Bulgaria (Flag) and Serbia (Flag) (2022)